 - a.
 Are there any outliers in the data?
 Use an appropriate numerical test involving the IQR to identify outliers, if any, and clearly state your conclusion. - b.
 If a data value is identified as an outlier, what should be done about it? - c.
 Are any data values further than two standard deviations away from the mean?
-In some b.
-The number that is 1.5 standard deviations BELOW the mean is approximately
+In some situations, statisticians may use this criteria to identify data values that are unusual, compared to the other data values.
+(Note that this criteria is most appropriate to use for data that is mound-shaped and symmetric, rather than for skewed data.)

-- situations, statisticians may use this criteria to identify data values that are unusual, compared to the other data values.
-(Note that this criteria is most appropriate to use for data that is mound-shaped and symmetric, rather than for skewed data.) - d.
+- d.
 Do parts a and c of this problem give the same answer? - e.
 Examine the shape of the data.
 Which part, a or c, of this question gives a more appropriate result for this data? - f.
 Based on the shape of the data which is the most appropriate measure of center for this data: mean, median or mode?